 When is the Deloitte RIBridges data breach settlement payout date?

-Payments and medical data monitoring codes will be issued to class members with valid claims approximately 75 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments and medical data monitoring codes to class members with valid claims approximately 75 days after the court grants final approval of the settlement.

 Why is there a class action settlement?

-This class action lawsuit was filed after a data breach occurred on or about Dec.
+This class action lawsuit alleged a data breach occurred on or about Dec.
 5, 2024, when cybercriminals unlawfully accessed information stored on the Rhode Island RIBridges system.
 Deloitte is a consulting firm that operated and maintained the RIBridges online system.
-The compromised data included sensitive personal information such as names, addresses, dates of birth, Social Security numbers, banking information, telephone numbers, and health information.
+The compromised data included sensitive personal information, such as names, addresses, dates of birth, Social Security numbers, banking information, telephone numbers and health information.

 .png)